-Aaron Whelan – Coach of Junior Squad – Wesley
+Aaron Whelan – Coach of State Youth & Wesley Junior Squads

-Aaron is the coach of the Wesley Junior squad.
+Aaron is the coach of the State Youth squad and the Wesley Junior squad.
 As a swimmer, Aaron competed for Nunawading at a state level for five years.
 Aaron has an AUSTSWIM qualification and has been teaching swimmers within the Just Swimming program since 2011.

 Aaron has demonstrated incredible organisation as a team leader with Just Swimming and as a coach.
 Aaron is currently competing his bronze coaching license and is studying Architecture at university.

 Aaron fosters a positive team environment and brings a great level of motivation to our coaching team.